achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 ### Cason Stadler

 * Caucasian male
-* Consider him a "player" with the ladies
+* Handsome and persuasive; consider him a "player" with the ladies
-* Pulltizer prize nominated investigative journalist now works for the local paper (in Camp Rapture)
+* Pulltizer prize-nominated investigative journalist who now works for the local paper (in Camp Rapture)
 * Iraq war veteran
 * Leverages connections/contacts
-* Handsome and persuasive

 ### Booger